-Procedure: The first step
+Procedure: The first step in packaging is to det

 The first step in packaging is to determine student need, by subtracting the student's EFC from the students COA for the Student Loan program.
 Then, using the Pell Grant payment and disbursement schedules, the Pell amount should be determined.
 From there, the awarding of aid depends on the payment policies of the institution.